jaantollander/masters-thesis/content/84_job_scripts.md

 srun <program>
 ```

-The above script is an example of a small, sequential batch job with a single job step (`srun` command).
+The above script is an example of a small, sequential batch job with a single job step, that is, `srun` command.

-## Multiple similar sequential jobs
 ```sh
 #!/usr/bin/env bash
 #SBATCH --job-name=<job-name>